Remote Learning – 19.07.21

 4) Summary – summarise the text in two sentences.

-Children will write their own opening to the Firework Maker’s daughter.
+Children will write their own book review on Philip Pulman’s The Firework Maker’s Daughter.

 They will need to use the following Y5 writing features independently and be able to identify them in their writing: